How To Fund Your Medical Studies Abroad

 As a bartender or a waiter, you will get the chance to receive a salary and have tips from happy clients.
 This means more pocket money for you!

-• Teaching English or your native language
+- Teaching English or your native language

 English is the third most used language in the world, and there is a high demand for English teachers in almost every country.

-• Customer support services with English
+- Customer support services in English

-• Working from home
+- Working from home

 Like the previous job listed above, you can work part-time for some international company with offices around Europe.
-Because of the Covid-19 pandemic, many companies now offer work from home positions for call centre agents and customer support services.
+Because of the COVID-19 pandemic, many companies now offer work-from-home positions for call centre agents and customer support services.

 2. Freelancing